 Fees MBA vs MS ?
 Which is cheap ?
 State University Vs Private Schools

 MS fee is typically much cheaper than MBA fees.
-Business school has their own course fee structure.
+Business schools have their own course fee structure.
 You might ask, why is it ?
-I guess there may be fee reasons in my view…it is probably because MBA is valued higher and is typically done by people who have work experience or working, and maybe that their companies pay for the fee and the value.
+I guess there may be fee reasons in my view…it is probably because MBA is pursued by someone to manage people/ company and valued as a managerial/ leadership degree and is typically done by people who have work experience or working, and for some of them maybe that their companies pay for the fee and the value.
 Also, why do companies pay for education ?
-Well, they want their employees to grow and become elite managers to sustain the growth and boost their organization.
+Well, they want their employees to grow and become elite leaders or managers to sustain the growth and boost their organization’s growth.
 Also, people can get paid lot more after MBA because their designation changes if they are good !
 Will everyone make high salary ?
 Nope, it depends on your talent and maybe brand perception of your university.
 Now looking at fee, US State schools fee is always cheaper than Private Schools.
-For instance, MBA at private school like University of Chicago will cost you ONLY the tuition for NINE MONTHS is $66,000 as of year 2016 and MBA at state school like University of Wisconsin will cost you $32,000 for a 9 months for the year 2016.
+For instance, MBA at private school like University of Chicago will cost you ONLY the tuition for NINE MONTHS is $72,000 as of year 2018 and MBA at state school like University of Wisconsin will cost you $35,000 for a 9 months for the year 2018.
 For masters it is same typically in terms of state or private schools, it is cheaper to study in state schools.
-For instance, fees at University of Houston Masters program is around $936 per credit, that comes to $8424 per semester if you take 9 credits.
+For instance, fees at University of Houston Masters program is around $1329 per credit in 2018, that comes to $11,961 per semester if you take 9 credits.
 Again, in state schools fees for MBA and MS might be pretty much very close or same with exception of special fee they charge for MBA.
 But private schools it is much different.
 The summary is that state schools always have less fee as they are state funded.
 For more details, read Cost of MS / MBA in US – Apply for Cheaper Schools

 Funding for MBA and MS ?